wp-plugins/thumbgen/readme.txt

 * Clear cache option
 * Default image specification (to show if the image doesn't exists)
 * thumGen is able to open files from anywhere (your own site and from other ones too!)
+* Full support for image transparency
 * Is not required to send any parameter other than the image name (all have default values)
 * New parameter "return", to select if the image name is printed or returned
+* Documentation updated
+* Donation button added (try it!)

 = 1.0 =
 * This is the first release

 == Examples of usage ==

-In this example I’ll not explain detailed how this Wordpress code works, but I’ll show this as an example of this plugin usage:
+In this example I will not explain detailed how this Wordpress code works, but I will show this as an example of this plugin usage:

 `
 <?php